 This is the big question.
-And it’s still unclear.
+And while it's still unclear, it could happen soon.

-The proposal, which was unveiled Monday and set to come up for debate this week, recommends that all 27 member countries of the European Union resume allowing travelers who have completed their vaccinations.
+The proposal, which was agreed to Wednesday and set to come up for final approval later this week or next week, recommends that all 27 member countries of the European Union resume allowing travelers who have completed their vaccinations.
 Once approved, each country can decide whether or not to implement those changes.

 And European countries could hit the pause button once travel resumes.
 The EU's proposal includes an “emergency brake” that would allow countries to slow or halt inbound travelers from countries where COVID-19 cases are on the rise, especially where new variants of the virus are emerging.